gamestabled/oot3d_practice_menu/README.md

 ### 2.3 Cheats
 This menu provides a number of built in quick cheats.
 These cheats include:
 -   Refill Health, Magic, Items, Keys, Rupees
 -   Change Quest Mode (Regular/Master Quest).
 Note: this only toggles the mirroring and double damage effects of Master Quest until reloading the save file.
-Double Note: This option will eventually move to the **File** menu.
+Double Note: This option will eventually move to the **File** menu, when it exists.
 -   Infinite Nayru's Love (TODO)
 -   Freeze time of day (TODO)
 -   No music (TODO)